 "McMartin" was one of the first Multi-Victim Multi Offender (MVMO) child abuse cases.
-2,3 It lasted six years -- the longest US criminal trial in history.
+2,3 It lasted for six years -- the longest US criminal trial in history.
 At a cost to the state of $15 million, it was also the most expensive.
 No convictions were obtained.
-The main evidence of abuse was based on what the children testified were memories of repeated, sadistic, ritual molestation.
-Years later, child psychologists realized that such memories can be easily implanted in children's minds by the interview techniques which were used at the time.
-Since psychologists and police investigators have changed their methods of interrogating young children, no more MVMO cases have surfaced in the U.S. and Canada.
+The main evidence of abuse was based on what the children testimony.
+That involved memories of repeated, sadistic, ritual molestation.
 The children's testimony was supported by medical tests, which were believed at the time to be accurate.
 Years later, they were found to be useless.
+Years later, child psychologists realized that such memories can be easily implanted in children's minds as a result of the interview techniques which were used at the time.
+Subsequently, psychologists and police investigators have changed their methods of interrogating young children, and MVMO cases have surfaced recently in the U.S. and Canada.

-The hoax adversely affected the lives of hundreds of children, who are now young adults.
-It has become the most famous MVMO case of its type.
+The hoax adversely affected the lives of hundreds of children, who are now adults.
+It became the most famous MVMO case of its type.
 Many feminists and others still believe that the children were subjected to horrendous abuse at McMartin.
 Snippets from the McMartin case have been distributed around the world and incorporated into similar stories involving false memories.
-Underground tunnels are probably the most popular.
+The nonexistent underground tunnels at McMartin are probably the most popular.

 Events leading up to the trial: